catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 and RemoveResource handlers accordingly).

 2. CCI Resource Store<br>
-The Resource Manager uses a store to keep track of resourcesets which can include cpusets, memory, etc ..  allocated by CCI Drivers.
+The CCI Resource Manager uses a store to keep track of resourcesets which can include cpusets and memory allocated by CCI Drivers.
 This information is gathered per container.
 The gathered information will be used to provide data for on-node available resources.
 The store offers the following interface to manage resource sets.